Analog quantum algorithms for the mixing of Markov chains: Time-averaged quantum mixing: Limiting distribution and mixing time

 \subsection{Mixing time for continuous-time quantum walks on any ergodic, reversible Markov chain}

 Our results thus far have provided an upper bound on the quantum mixing time for almost all simple unweighted graphs.
-Now we address the quantum mixing time for any ergodic, reversible Markov chain.
+Now we address the quantum mixing time for any ergodic, reversible Markov chain $P$.
+Any symmetric matrix that captures the local connectivity of $P$ can be a used as a Hamiltonian for performing a CTQW on $P$.
+As $P$ need not be symmetric in general, one cannot consider a quantum walk on $P$ directly.
 Given any such Markov chain $P$, one can define the Hamiltonian $H=i[V^\dag S V,\Pi_0]$ as stated in Sec.~\ref{sec-main:hamiltonian-any-markov-chain} (for $s=0$).
 In this section we consider the limiting distribution of a continuous-time quantum walk under $H$, on the edges of $P$.

-For any such $P$, one can also perform a quantum walk with the discriminant matrix $D(P)$ as the Hamiltonian.
-For the quantum spatial search and the $QSSamp$ problem, a quantum walk under $H$ offers a quadratic advantage over $D(P)$.
-This is due to the fact that the spectral gap of $H$ is square root of that of $P$ (or equivalently $D(P)$).

 Here, we shall explore whether any generic speedup is obtained for the $QLSamp$ problem.
-First we will compare the limiting distribution obtained from performing a quantum walk on $H$ as compared to $D(P)$.
-The time evolution of some initial state $\ket{\psi(0),0}$, under the action of $H$ is given by
+Note that the time evolution of some initial state $\ket{\psi(0),0}$, under the action of $H$ is given by

 The limiting probability distribution (note that now we are projecting on obtaining $\ket{0}$ in the second register) is given by

 This implies,